 If you really prepare for the meeting, you will be able to identify specific parts that could give you trouble.
 For these sections, it could be worth considering interpretation services.
 Zoom provides these services to allow you to deliver your message flawlessly.
 It should be a last resort, but it could be a lifesaver if you have any uncertainty about a specific part of your meeting.

-COVID-19 has caused an array of challenges both socially and professionally.
+Online meetings have become a way of life.
 For business professionals having to conduct Zoom meetings with international teams or partners, language barriers can cause significant hurdles.
 With the tips above, you can go into your next Zoom meeting with confidence.